flashhtml5/gitstudy/readme.txt

-Git is a version control system.
+ï»¿Git is a version control system.
 Git is free software.
-¹þ¹þ123
+å“ˆå“ˆ123
 2014
 git tracks "changes"